-The threat of Somalia-based piracy in the region has recently increased following a years-long pause in activity, indicating that armed groups on the coast of Somalia are still willing and capable of pirate attacks.
-Since November 2023, there have been more than 40 Somali piracy incidents reported, including the hijacking of three bulk carriers and several fishing vessels.
-While many of the captured fishing vessels have since been released, reports indicate that several are still under pirate control and are likely being used as motherships for future attacks.
-Since the resurgence of pirate activity off the coast of Somalia, substantial ransom payments have been made to pirate groups for the release of two vessels and their crew.
-These ransom payments are likely to inspire additional attacks.
+In November 2023, the threat of Somalia-based piracy in the region increased following a years-long pause in activity.
+There have since been at least 50 Somali piracy incidents reported, including the hijacking of two bulk carriers and several fishing vessels.
+Since the resurgence of pirate activity off the coast of Somalia, substantial ransom payments are confirmed to have been made to pirate groups for the release of three vessels and their crews.
+It is highly likely that ransoms have been paid for the release of other vessels since attacks resumed in the region.
+These payments are likely to encourage further attacks.